 The following functions can be used for actions related to entering and exiting the call pool.

 9.5.1 Can Enter Pool

-Use the canEnterPool function to query whether or not you are allowed to enter the caller pool.
+Use the canEnterPool function to query whether a given address is allowed to enter the caller pool.

-- Solidity Function Signature: canEnterPool() returns (bool) - ABI Signature: 0x8dd5e298
+- Solidity Function Signature: canEnterPool (address callerAddress) returns (bool) - ABI Signature: 0x8dd5e298